uchuhimo/konf/README.md

 - From byte array: `config.withSourceFrom.properties.bytes(bytes)`
 - From portion of byte array: `config.withSourceFrom.properties.bytes(bytes, 1, 12)`

 If source is from file, file extension can be auto detected.
 Thus, you can use `config.withSourceFrom.file("/path/to/source.json")` instead of `config.withSourceFrom.json.file("/path/to/source.json")`, or use `config.withSourceFrom.watchFile("/path/to/source.json")` instead of `config.withSourceFrom.json.watchFile("/path/to/source.json")`.
+Source from URL also support auto-detected extension (use `config.withSourceFrom.url` or `config.withSourceFrom.watchUrl`).
 The following file extensions can be supported:

 | Type | Extension |
 | - | - |